Ibmurai/frood/README.md

 *Author* [Jens Riisom Schultz](mailto:ibber_of_crew42@hotmail.com) *Since*  2011-06-20

-The Frood standardizes the VC in MVC for XOOPS.
+The Frood is a simple VC framework library (The VC from MVC).

 It will help you to:

-  * Add VC code to existing modules without breaking existing functionality.
+  * Structure your code in controllers and actions.
-  * Refactor modules to MVC.
+  * Structure your template files, in a consistent way.
-  * Create entirely new full fledged MVC modules.
+  * Create entirely new full fledged (M)VC modules.
-  * Communicate with other Froody modules, using MVC without the overhead and hassle of http requests.
+  * Communicate with other Froody modules without the overhead and hassle of http requests.

 Documentation